+1 212 318 2000

-Learn to resolve disputes with this invaluable resource for both beginning and seasoned labor and employment law practitioners.
-Guidance covers: achieving better outcomes; understanding what mediators and arbitrators are looking for; how neutrals decide arbitration cases; succeeding in mediation and arbitration; and crafting stronger ADR programs and settlement agreements.
+This invaluable resource for both beginning and seasoned labor and employment law practitioners provides guidance on multiple facets of dispute resolution.
+Guidance covers achieving better outcomes, understanding what mediators and arbitrators are looking for, how neutrals decide arbitration cases, succeeding in mediation and arbitration, and crafting stronger ADR programs and settlement agreements.

 The 2011 Supplement provides updates on: new and proposed NLRB rules; the Board’s decision on election bar in certain cases; current requirements for filing and service of documents in NLRB proceedings; recent Board decisions on elections; and updates on initiatives of the Acting General Counsel.